 The researchers concluded that the use of synthetic mesh to repair a potentially contaminated incisional hernia “is not supported unequivocally, and may lead to a higher failure rate.”
 They suggest that surgeons consider using a biological mesh instead, further justifying recent hernia mesh recalls.

 Some plaintiffs who have filed hernia mesh lawsuits claim that the design of the mesh prevents it from incorporating into the body.
 The mesh can have multiple coatings that may prevent fluid drainage, leading to pockets of fluid that encourage the development of bacteria, leading to infections.
-This can then cause further tissue damage, mesh migration and mesh adhesion.
+This can then cause further tissue damage, mesh migration, bowel perforation and mesh adhesion.

 Based on the U.S. Food and Drug Administration’s (FDA) analysis of adverse event reports and scientific literature, the most experienced complications for all hernia mesh patients are pain, infection, hernia recurrence, adhesion, abdominal obstruction, bleeding, fistula, seroma, and tissue perforation.

 The most serious complication is the development of fistula, a complication of prosthetic mesh repair due to chronic erosion of bowel by mesh placed in direct contact with intestinal loops.

 Mesh infection is feared by surgeons because it is difficult to eradicate without removing the mesh.
 To make matter worse, infection can become clinically apparent many years after implantation.
 Other common adverse events following mesh hernia repair include the following:

 Some complications require mesh removal, and evidence in the medical field suggests that mesh removal may cause infection and permanent injuries.
 Some estimates note almost one in three patients who have mesh implants removed will suffer from chronic pain.